z64me/z64playerRenderInit/README.md

 ## Why do it this way?
 My approach is meant to maximize accessibility, portability, and ease of use: apply a very small patch to the game and you're ready to write code for your play-as mod.
 You don't have to worry about setting up your own hook, or injecting code, or hardware/Wii-VC compatibility, or porting (just change build targets).
 All the hard work is already done for you so you can focus on the fun part: being creative.

-An added bonus of using this implementation is that your play-as mods are automatically compatible with Ocarina of Time Online.
+An additional benefit from using this implementation is that your play-as mods are automatically compatible with Ocarina of Time Online.